Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 35mm vs. 50mm lens: large and in charge

-While there are much wider lenses on the market, 35mm is still considered to be a “wide-angle” in the industry.
+While there are much wider lenses on the market, 35mm is still considered a “wide-angle” in the industry.

 This allows the lens to perform well even in low-light scenarios.